 Home Contact Us Products

 1) Treat all firearms as if they were loaded.
 Remember the old saying "A hot pan looks just like a cold pan" .
 Well a loaded gun looks just like an unloaded gun.
 The point is that regardless of the fact that you have unloaded the gun and double checked that it is unloaded and then checked again you should still treat the gun as if it is loaded.
 This is part of the practice that builds muscle memory (and avoids stupid mistakes).
 If you consistently treat any and every gun as if it were loaded and continue to practice rules 2 and 3 then, when the time comes and things are happening and you are not thinking clearly, muscle memory will kick in and you will automatically, by habit, handle the gun safely.
-You can start by treating the AimTrak gun controller as if it were a real loaded gun.
+You can start by treating a SIRT laser training pistol, your own gun with a laser cartridge, or even the AimTrak gun controller as if it were a real loaded gun.
 This is a very real part of the practice to build muscle memory that starts before the practice video begins and continues after the video ends.

 https://www.youtube.com/watch?v=zw-jTCNZSmY As the cop in this video says "See this is an unloaded gun."
 Then how did he happen to shoot himself in front of a classroom full of children?

-And, of course, you NEVER want to check if a gun is loaded or not like this
+And, of course, you NEVER want to check if a gun is loaded like this guy did.

 OK now here is were more than one person is at fault. https://www.youtube.com/watch?v=KUonA66btgI